t1mm3/dgen/README.md

 ![Small benchmark](comparisons/runs_wc_stones02.png)

-Observe that single-threaded dgen is a around 2x faster than the naive implementations whereas the parallel version of dgen using 4 threads is another 4x faster while still providing a deterministic output.
+Observe that single-threaded dgen is a around 3x faster than the naive implementations whereas the parallel version of dgen using 4 threads is another 2x faster while still providing a deterministic output.

-For 1 billion records and two integers per record, dgen achieves a throughput around 16M records/s using a single thread.
-Using 4 threads the throuhput increases to 50M records/s.

 ## Further information
 * [Data specification](SPECIFICATION.md)